jmcunningham/Modern-React/README.md

 # Modern-React
 Links to articles to help developers with writing modern React (web) apps.
 Also includes links to modern Javascript (ES2016-ES2020).

+NOTE: Currently these are links I've added to Pocket over the last 12 months, many of which I haven't read.
+I'm creating this page to help others, and to nudge me to start reading them.
+As I start reading through these, I will remove the articles that aren't too helpful, so that this page evolves into a list of **vetted** links.

 Future: I will consider adding TypeScript links.

 ### React